Edit regions in GarageBand for iPhone

 Touch and hold a region.
 As you continue holding the region, tap other regions you want to select.

-Touch and hold an empty part of the editor, then drag around multiple regions to select them.
+Touch and hold an empty area in the Tracks area, then drag around multiple regions to select them.

 Select all regions in a track: Tap the track header.